FakeBuild/Xake/docs/overview.md

 The information recorded during the build allows `xake` to avoid redundant actions during current and subsequent runs.
 Particularly in this example it will record:

-* "build" depends on "hw.exe"
+* "main" depends on "hw.exe"
 * "hw.exe" rule requires csc compliler of highest available version
 * "hw.exe" depends on `a*.exe` file mask
 * `a*.*` was resolved to a single file `a.cs`
 * the date/time of the `a.cs` is '2014-12-25 23:57:01'

-And during next run it will execute `build` rule only if at least one of following conditions is met:
+And during next run it will execute `main` rule only if at least one of following conditions is met:

 * there's no hw.exe
 * you've installed newer .NET framework or removed the latest one